Actively Recruiting

 - Undergoing laser treatment, chemical peels, microdermabrasion, or microneedling within 2 months before the study

-- History of kidney or liver disease
+- History of renal or liver disease

 - Allergy to metformin

-- Diabetes or hypoglycemia
+- Diagnosis of diabetes or hypoglycemia

 AI-Screening